-Spellbook costs $99-199/user/month and is worth it if you draft 10+ contracts per month.
-Below that volume, you're paying for a specialized tool that Claude or ChatGPT can approximate at $20/month.
+Spellbook pricing in 2026 runs roughly $99-199/user/month, and it is worth it only if your team drafts enough contracts to justify a specialized contract AI tool.
+Below that volume, you're paying for workflow convenience that Claude or ChatGPT can approximate at a much lower monthly cost.

 Spellbook is the leading AI contract drafting tool that lives inside Microsoft Word.
 It suggests clauses, flags risks, generates redlines, and helps you draft faster.
 The question isn't whether it's good — it is.
 The question is whether your contract volume justifies the price over general-purpose AI tools.